hoonzis/hoonzis.github.io/_posts/2016-10-07-charting-with-fable-and-nvd3.md

 #### fableconfig.json
 Fable's configuration.
 You have to tell fable what are his dependencies, which JavaScript module system should be used.
 Since I have decided to use webpack for JS files bundling, I can also ask fable to run webpack when the compilation is finished (in post-build).

-I am pointing fable to single F# project file and tell Fable to generate the source maps, so that you can debug F# in chrome's console.
+I am pointing fable to single F# project file and asking him to generate source maps, so that you can debug F# in chrome's console.

 Note that things might get more complicated when you have multiple F# projects and you will built them with Fable and reference each other, but I will cover that in future post.